nbari/httpwsrep/README.md

 > a valid mysql user needs to be created, in this case the user is `haproxy`

 By default port `9200` is used but if required can change it using option `--port`

+## metrics

+You can use Prometheus and query the endpoint: `/metrics`